EWC-consortium/eudi-wallet-rfcs/ewc-rfc100-interoperability-profile-towards-itb-v1.0.md

 ## 3.1 Steps to Conformance

 EWC wallets will implement the EWC RFCs for OIDC4VC [3][4] two “official” EWC testing RP services: An Issuer and a Verifier.
-These services will be integrated into the EWC Operational Testing environment as a test suite.
+These services are integrated into the EWC Operational Testing environment as a test suite.

 To check the conformance of a Holder wallet solution as a wallet provider, the following steps must be followed: